Presentation Guidelines: Environmental Science (Soil & Water)

 - Schoolteachers interested in natural resources

 - The Water Treatment Plant

 - County or City Planning Office

 - Leading Public Spirited Citizens

 - Members of Civic Clubs

-- The standard scoresheet is used.
+- The general scoresheet is used.

 - Each judge is urged to ask at least one question of the presenter.
 The goal of asking questions is to give the presenter the opportunity to “think on your feet” and learn to listen for an opportunity to clarify a point that was made, or perhaps was left out.